apostrophecms/apostrophe-headless/README.md

 ## Updating a product

-To update a product, make an UPDATE request.
+To update a product, make a PUT request.
 Send it to:

 `/api/v1/products/cxxxxxxx`